mental32/monty/README.md

 where Monty disallows existing Python syntax and semantics in a backwards compatible manner.

-Monty is intended to be compiled straight to native binaries or WASM via the use of [cranelift] or [llvm].
+Monty is intended to be compiled to native executable binaries or WASM via the use of [cranelift] (and maybe [llvm] if support for that ever lands.)

 ## Concepts under development